kensanata/just-halberds/2d6-Math.md

 the *Calculate* button, you get two results for each target number: 0 are your chances of not making it, 1 are your chances of making it.

-And his is the visualisation of the numbers above.
+And this is the visualisation of the numbers above.
 As the target number goes up, your chances go down.

 ![2d6 vs. a target number](2d6-target.png)